 Along Interstate 75 sits a definite oddity: a Titan missile.
 The missile, acquired from the Air Force in 1968 after it was declared obsolete, was flown from California to Warner Robins Air Base where it was stored for some time before it was given to the community.
 Titan I missiles were used between 1959 and 1965 and is considered the country’s first In-tercontinental Ballistic Missile (ICBM).
 The missile in Cordele stands on what has been dubbed Confederate Air Force Pad No. I.

 Cooper’s Iron Works is the last remaining remnant of the 19th century town of Etowah.
 Jacob Stroup established the works in the 1830s, and Mark Anthony Cooper purchased the ironworks in the 1840s.
-In 1863, cooper sold the iron works to the Confederate States of America in 1863, and federal soldiers on May 22, 1864, destroyed the ironworks and mill, bringing about an end to the city’s livelihood.
+In 1862, cooper sold the iron works.
+Thehe Confederate States of America subsequently purchased the works, and federal soldiers on May 22, 1864, destroyed the ironworks and mill, bringing about an end to the city’s livelihood.
 Following the Civil War, the town never again returned to its antebellum prominence.
 A smokestack is all that remains of the ironworks.

 The Crime and Punishment Museum in Ashbury, Ga., opened in August 2003 in a bucolic community of about 4,100 located along Interstate 75.
 The building — known to many as “Castle Turner” — served as the county jail from about 1907 until 1993.
 Miles Cribb was the only inmate hanged inside the jail.
 Today, visitors to the museum can see the trap door that dropped, sending the condemned Cribb to his death.
 They can also gaze upon the blood-stained collar he was wearing at the time he was executed and see a replica of an electric chair, affectionately nicknamed “Old Sparky.”